-From March 2008 to September 2008 he held the position as Vice-President of the Management Board and CFO in the Bank.
+From March 2008 to September 2008 he held the position of Vice-President of the Management Board and CFO of BRE Bank SA (now mBank S.A.).

-Since March 2008 Dr Carls has been CEO of Commerzbank Holding and CEO of Central & Eastern Europe-Holding of Commerzbank.
+From March 2008 to December 2013 Dr Carls has been CEO of Commerzbank Auslandsbanken Holding AG and CEO of Central & Eastern Europe-Holding of Commerzbank AG.